CiscoSystems/puppet-openstack/README.md

   C. Swift Proxy Nodes

   D. Controller 1
+  Note: You must ensure that the HAproxy Virtual IP address for the Controller cluster is working or your puppet run will fail.
   E. Compute Nodes

   F. Test to make sure environment is functional before introducing additional Controller Nodes.